M. Yianella Blanco

 Danny C. Martinez

-Danny C. Martinez is Associate Professor in the Language, Literacy, and Culture program area in the School of Education.
+Danny C. Martinez is a Professor in the Language, Literacy, and Culture program area in the School of Education.
 His research explores the cultural and linguistic practices of Black and Latinx youth in literacy learning contexts, and teacher learning as it relates to leveraging youths’ rich communicative resources.
 His research is inspired by his experience as a literacy teacher in San Francisco and Los Angeles.

 Faheemah N. Mustafaa